Do You Know Which Mattress Is Right For You?

 [AUSTRALIAN CONSUMER AWARENESS GUIDE]

-If you’re in the market for a new mattress and have started researching, you’ve probably noticed the vast array of options, from memory foam and latex to organic cotton.
-Mattresses are definitely not created equal.
+If you are in the market for a new mattress and have started researching, you’ve probably noticed the vast array of options, from memory foam and latex to organic cotton.
+Mattresses are not created equal.
 Every mattress company has different goals and their own unique vision when it comes to what type of a product they introduce into the market.
-Some companies only focus on price, or they think about comfort but completely ignore the organic perspective.
+Some companies only focus on price, or they think about comfort but completely ignore the organic/chemical free perspective.

-When shopping for a new mattress, it’s important to know the facts.
-There are so many mattress manufacturers it can be difficult to figure out which one will not only provide you with a safe product that is suitably comfortable, but will also align with your values around organic certification, ethical sourcing, truly chemical free, high production standards, clean transporting and healthy living.
+When shopping for a new mattress, it is important to know the facts.
+There are so many mattress manufacturers it can be difficult to figure out which one will not only provide you with a safe product that is suitably comfortable but will also align with your values around organic certification, ethical sourcing, truly chemical free, high production standards, clean transporting, and healthy living.

 Peter, our founder, suffered severely from Multiple Chemical Sensitivity (MCS), and Organature® was born out of a need to alleviate his symptoms, so we only work with products that are safe for his use and with those he has fully researched.

-During his research, there’s one topic in particular that Peter discovered to be full of misleading information, and that’s the Myth of 100% Natural Latex Mattresses.
+During his research, there is one topic in particular that Peter discovered to be full of misleading information, and that’s the Myth of 100% Natural Latex Mattresses.

 What does this claim of 100% Natural Latex really mean?